Astrea-Stellarium-Labs/mc-texture-changes/README.md

 ## How it works

-You go to the Minecraft Website and see that there is a new version was released.
-This means that in a few seconds all changes will be in the GitHub Repository.
+Every couple of hours, a script will be run comparing the latest Minecraft versions.
-If the new version of Minecraft contains any texture changes, a folder with the name of the version and subfolders (Added - new files, Changed - modified files, Deleted - deleted files) will appear.
+If there is a new version and it contains any texture changes, a folder with the name of the version and subfolders (Added - new files, Changed - modified files, Deleted - deleted files) will appear.
 Otherwise, the folder will not be created.